-- 1. The investment return rate used in making the valuations was 7.25 percent per year, compounded annually.
+- 1. The investment return rate used in making the valuations was 7.00 percent per year, compounded annually.
 This rate of return is not the assumed real rate of return.
 The real rate of return is the portion of total investment return which is more than the wage inflation rate.
-Considering wage inflation recognition of 3.25 percent, the 7.25 percent investment return rate translates to an assumed real rate of return of 4.00 percent.
-Adopted 2016. - 2.
-The mortality table used to evaluate mortality among active members was the RP-2014 Employees Mortality Table for males and females, adjusted for mortality improvement back to observation period base year 2006.
-It was assumed that 50 percent of pre-retirement deaths would be duty related.
-Adopted 2016. - 3.
-The mortality table used in evaluating allowances to be paid was the RP-2014 Healthy Annuitant mortality table for males and females, adjusted for mortality improvement back to observation period base year of 2006.
-Adopted 2016. - 4.
-For both the post-retirement and pre-retirement tables, the base year for males was then established to be 2017.
-Mortality rates for a particular calendar year are determined by applying the MP-2015 mortality improvement scale to the above described tables.
-Adopted 2016. - 5.
+Considering wage inflation recognition of 2.75 percent, the 7.00 percent investment return rate translates to an assumed real rate of return of 4.25 percent.
+The price inflation component of the investment return rate and the wage inflation rate is assumed to be 2.25 percent.
+Adopted 2021. - 2.
+The mortality table used to evaluate mortality among active members was 75% of the PubG-2010 Employees Mortality Table for males and females of General groups and 75% of the PubS-2010 Employee Mortality Table for males and females of Police, Fire & Public Safety groups.
+Adopted 2021. - 3.
+The mortality table used in evaluating allowances to be paid was 115% of the PubG-2010 Retiree Mortality Table for males and females and 115% of the PubNS-2010 Disabled Retiree Mortality Table for males and females.
+Adopted 2021. - 4.
+For both the post-retirement and pre-retirement tables, mortality rates for a particular calendar year are determined by applying the MP-2020 mortality improvement scale to the above described tables.
+Adopted 2021. - 5.
 The probabilities of withdrawal from service, together with individual pay increase assumptions, are shown in Schedule 1.
-Adopted 2016. - 6.
+Adopted 2021. - 6.
 The probabilities of retirement with an age and service allowance are shown in Schedule 2.
-Adopted 2016. - 7.
-Total active member payroll is assumed to increase 3.25 percent a year, which is the portion of the individual pay increase assumptions attributable to wage inflation.
+Adopted 2021. - 7.
+Total active member payroll is assumed to increase 2.75 percent a year, which is the portion of the individual pay increase assumptions attributable to wage inflation.
 In effect, this assumes no change in the number of active members per employer.
-Adopted 2016. - 8.
+Adopted 2021. - 8.
 An individual entry-age normal cost method of valuation was used in determining age and service allowance normal costs and the allocation of actuarial present values between service rendered before and after the valuation date.
 Actuarial gains and losses reduce or increase the unfunded liability and are amortized over the remaining amortization period.
 Adopted 1987. - 9.
-Present assets (cash and investments at February 29, 2016) are valued using smoothing techniques of fair value over a five-year period.
+Present assets (cash and investments as of last valuation date) are valued using smoothing techniques of fair value over a five-year period.
 Funding value is not permitted to deviate from fair value by more than 20 percent.
 Adopted 2003. - 10.
 The data about persons now covered and about present assets were furnished by the system's administrative staff.
 Although examined for general reasonableness, the data was not audited by the actuary. - 11.
 The actuarial valuation computations were made by or under the supervision of a Member of the American Academy of Actuaries (M.A.A.A.).